opentensor/bittensor-subnet-template/docs/running_on_mainnet.md

 ## 4. Purchasing a slot

 Using your TAO balance, you can register your subnet to the mainchain.
-This will create a new subnet on the mainchainchain and give you the owner permissions to it.
+This will create a new subnet on the mainchain and give you the owner permissions to it.
 The below command shows how to purchase a slot.

 **NOTE**: Slots cost TAO to lock.
 You will get this TAO back when the subnet is dissolved.